sanderfu/TTK4145-ElevatorProject/internal/networkmanager/README.md

     * PASSED
  * Implement redundancy in packets sent to combat packet loss with unique packet signature and multiple packet duplicates - DONE
  * Create test for packet loss transmission
+    * Current test does not work properly, WORK IN PROGRESS
  * Implement checking such that only unique packets are sent on channels to Order Manager
  * Create test for packet uniqueness